Explore your drill core in unprecedented detail. Show the 3D structure, density and geochemistry at high resolution, all in a powerful intuitive UI.

 The measured density values, being based on direct weight measurements, are generally more accurate.
 The quality of the estimated density values depend on the mineralogical model fit and are thus generally less accurate, but still useful for looking at smaller scale relative density variations.

 Chemical element concentrations for elements with atomic number 1 to 92 (Hydrogen to Uranium), excluding noble gases and radioactive elements, are presented in three different ways, in a line graph along the drill hole, concentration map and in a classical table.
 The line graph is suitable for finding salient occurrences (hot spots) of sought for elements.
 The concentration map is useful as an overview of detected elements, and for identifying geological facies and correlations between elements.
 In table format, measured elements ( >16) are distinguished from inferred elements, which are calculated from the mineralogical model.
 The ambition is to continuously improve the analysis to measure as many of the lighter elements as possible.
 Concentrations may be viewed on short segments or on an aggregate scale.
+The elemental concentrations should be regarded as indicative and calibration against other methods, such as lab results, are recommended.

 Data Access & Storage